Guide to Diagnostic Imaging Careers

 Careers in diagnostic medical sonography, cardiovascular technology, and vascular technology are keeping pace with other healthcare careers and are projected to grow substantially in the coming decade.
-The U.S. Bureau of Labor Statistics (BLS 2021) shows that between 2019 and 2029, employment in the fields mentioned above will grow 12 percent, which is much faster compared to the national average for all occupations (4 percent).
-This means 15,600 new positions will be created.
+For example, the U.S. Bureau of Labor Statistics (BLS 2022) shows that between 2021 and 2031, employment in these fields will grow 10 percent, which is double the national average for all occupations (5 percent).
+This means 14,700 new positions will be created.

-Most jobs require a two-year associate’s degree and certification from an organization such as the American Registry for Diagnostic Medical Sonographers, Cardiovascular Credentialing International, or the American Registry of Radiologic Technologists.
-Hospitals are the top employer of diagnostic imaging professionals in 2019.
-Still, diagnostic imaging professionals with specialized certifications can find work in offices of physicians, outpatient care centers, and medical and diagnostic laboratories (BLS 2021).
+Most jobs require a two-year associate’s degree and certification from an organization such as the American Registry for Diagnostic Medical Sonographers, (ARDMS), or the American Registry of Radiologic Technologists (ARRT).
+Hospitals are the top employer of diagnostic imaging professionals (76 percent), followed by physicians’ offices (11 percent).
+Still, diagnostic imaging professionals with specialized certifications can find work in outpatient care centers and medical and diagnostic laboratories (BLS 2022).

 Following is a rundown of the various types of diagnostic imaging careers available in the medical field and a collection of valuable links that can help you determine whether diagnostic imaging is the right career choice for you.